Doty-Lab-UW/joel-lemus-notebook/PhosphateSolubilization.md

 ## Outcomes

 11R-A, PTD1, R10, SherDot1, and WP5 were predicted to be able to solubilize phosphate because gcd and gad coding sequences were present in their genomes.
 11RB and WW5 do not have these coding sequences, so they were predicted to be unable to solubilize phosphate.
 After this prediction, I tested it by placing each strain in an agar plate with insoluble TCP (tricalcium phosphate) mixed in.
 In this assay, only R10 and WP5 were able to solubilize the phosphate, which was demonstrated by a clear ring forming around the bacteria.
 11R-A, PTD1, and SherDot1 were unable to solubilize the phosphate in these conditions despite having the gcd and gad genes.
 This may be because the genes weren't being expressed in those conditions.

-## Notes

-Gluconate and 2-ketogluconate can both combine with mineral phosphate to make soluble phosphate.
-Gluconate dehydrogenase may not be necessary for solubilization.
+A next step would be to find out how these genes are regulated in each strain.
+It may explain why some of the strains didn't solubilize the phosphate even though they were predicted to.